gabegraf/gabegraf.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Thrilled to have presented my research from the first semester of my Ph.D. at the Center for Hybrid Organic-Inorganic Semiconductors for Energy (CHOISE) annual meeting in Golden, CO.
+Presented my research from the first semester of my Ph.D. at the Center for Hybrid Organic-Inorganic Semiconductors for Energy (CHOISE) annual meeting in Golden, CO.